-Directive 2002/21/EC (Framework Directive): Article 3 - National regulatory authorities.
-Directive 2002/21/EC (Framework Directive): Article 3 - National regulatory authorities.
+5 Directive 2002/21/EC (Framework Directive): Article 3 - National regulatory authorities.

-Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations According to the law "On Civil Service", PSRC employees are considered as civil servants and the remuneration of employees of the PSRC are regulated by the law on Remuneration of Persons Holding State Positions. recruitment of personnel and experts.
+Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 1.1.7.
+Recruitment of personnel and experts6 Under the EU regulatory framework, the MSs shall ensure the NRAs have adequate financial and human resources to carry out tasks assigned to them.
+This includes the ability to recruit relevant personnel and experts in a transparent selection process.
+The organizational structure, staff limit and budget of the ANRCETI is approved by the Administrative Board while staff list is hired by the Director through a competitive process.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
 1.1.8.
-Ability to set remuneration for Board members and employees 6 The EU regulatory framework provides for MSs to ensure the NRAs have adequate financial and human resources to carry out the task assigned to them.
+Ability to set remuneration for Board members and employees 6 • The EU regulatory framework provides for MSs to ensure the NRAs have adequate financial and human resources to carry out the task assigned to them.
 To tackle part of availability of adequate human resources the NRAs are competing with other institutions and more importantly market participants in the labour market for the expertise and experts.
 As undertakings providing electronic communications services or networks and other business entities do not have requirements on certain remuneration systems that may seem dissuasive if compared to what would be normally available under competitive labour market, the NRAs are to be allowed to adjust their remuneration systems to meet, at least to a certain extent, the remuneration systems used by their direct competitors.
-According to the law "On Civil Service", PSRC employees are considered as civil servants and the Review the legislation to enable the PSRC to set forth internal procedures and decision-making setting remuneration for decision making body and its employees, in order to ensure comparable conditions to those of the regulated markets. remuneration of employees of the PSRC are regulated by the law on Remuneration of Persons Holding State Positions.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+Pursuant to the law "On Electronic Communications" the Administrative Board of the ANRCETI approve the organizational structure, staff limit and budget of the ANRCETI while Director of the ANRCETI hire and approve staff list through a competition.
 1.1.9.
-Legislative initiative powers of NRA 7 • While there is no direct reference to relevant provisions in the EU regulatory framework, powers to initiate legislative process, as opposed to powers delegated by the law to prepare legislation, are important to enable full participation of NRAs in the preparation of legislation governing electronic communications sector.
+Legislative initiative powers of NRA 7 While there is no direct reference to relevant provisions in the EU regulatory framework, powers to initiate legislative process, as opposed to powers delegated by the law to prepare legislation, are important to enable full participation of NRAs in the preparation of legislation governing electronic communications sector.
 The NRAs are on daily basis engaging both supply and demand sides of the market and possess most up to date information supporting evidence-based decision-making process.
 Should the NRA be in position only to propose amendments to legislation via another governmental body, the principle impartial decision making, and independence may not be met.
-Introduce changes to relevant legislation enabling PSRC the right to initiate the legislative process.
-Pursuant to the Constitution, a legislative proposal may be submitted by member of the Parliament, a faction of the National Assembly and the Government.
-The PSRC, however, has no right to initiate the legislative process.
-The PSRC may adopt Resolutions, which in their nature can be secondary normative, individual and internal legal acts.
+The ANRCETI has no right to initiative legislative process.
+This right in the electronic Introduce changes to relevant legislation enabling ANRCETI the right to initiate the legislative process. communications area is pertinent to the Ministry of Economy and Infrastructure.
 1.1.10.
-Bodies and process for challenging NRA's Under EU regulatory framework, any entity affected by decision shall have right to appeal against the decision to a body which is independent of the process.
-No recommendations on the matter as the reviewed AM legislation in decisions 8 Under the law "On Body Regulating Public Services", the legal acts of the PSRC can be appealed in court by any party. force covers the EU regulatory framework requirements.
+Bodies and process for challenging NRA's decisions 6 Under EU regulatory framework, any entity affected by decision shall have right to appeal against the decision to a body which is independent of the process.
+Under the law "On Electronic Communications" appeals against the decisions of The ANRCETI may be filed with the competent court.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.